exercism/docs/building/markdown/markdown.md

 ## Links

-Please use [reference links](https://spec.commonmark.org/0.29/#reference-link), which are defined at the bottom of the Markdown file, mapped to a reference slug, and referenced by that slug in the text.
+Please use [reference links][reference-links], which are defined at the bottom of the Markdown file, mapped to a reference slug, and referenced by that slug in the text.

 This method makes maintenance easier, since link only have to be updated in a single location.